Have fun in the sun and take care

 If you want to head down to your local park for a picnic with loved ones in the sun, it's a great option.
 We hope you have a great time, but please remember to pick up and dispose of your rubbish.

-If you are having a picnic in a park or open space, avoid using a BBQ (including disposable ones), as the grass can be very dry, and a fire can start and spread quickly.
+BBQs are not allowed in our parks (including disposable ones).
+Please dispose of cigarette butts safely as the grass can be very dry, and fires can start and spread quickly.
 This puts people, homes, property and wildlife in danger.
 You can help to reduce the risk of a fire by not using any naked flames in the open.

 Swimming safety and open water: